Getting things wrong

 See HMRC's factsheet on penalties for inaccuracies in returns and documents for more information.

-Where an employer fails to operate Pay As You Earn correctly and this results in an underpayment of tax, HMRC can either recover the tax from the employer or from the employee.
-In the first instance HMRC should usually attempt to recover the tax from the employer before trying to contact the employee.
+Where an employer fails to operate PAYE correctly and this results in an underpayment of tax, HMRC can either recover the tax from the employer or from the employee.
+In the first instance, HMRC should usually attempt to recover the tax from the employer before trying to contact the employee.

 As such, having quantified the tax underpaid, HMRC should issue a notice to the employer under Regulation 80 of the PAYE Regulations.
 The employer has a right to appeal this determination if he thinks it is incorrect but if no appeal is lodged, the determination becomes final and conclusive within 30 days.